-Q: I am 18 DPO and my serum hCG is 556.
-Could this mean I have twins?
+Q: I am 18 days post ovulation (DPO) and my serum hCG is 556.
+Could this mean I am having twins?

-A: A serum hCG of 556 mIU/mL at 18 DPO is normal both for one or two fetuses.
+A serum hCG of 556 mIU/mL at 18 days post ovulation (DPO) is normal both for one or two fetuses.
 You could have twins, but you can't really tell from the serum hCG value alone.
-At 18 DPO the serum hCG for singletons is normally between about 70 and 750 mIU/mL, and for twins it can be between 200 and about 1750 mIU/ml.
+At 18 DPO the serum hCG for singletons is normally between about 70 and 750 mIU/mL, and for twins, it can be between 200 and about 1750 mIU/ml.

 There is no sufficient scientific evidence that with twins there is always a faster-than-usual rise in hCG.
 Normal hCG values can vary up to 20 times in normal pregnancies.
 Variations in hCG increases are not necessarily a sign that the pregnancy is abnormal or that there are two or more fetuses.

 Chart showing average serum hCG levels for twins and singletons